-Information, workshops, and use-at-home resources to help you enjoy and benefit from the Feldenkrais Method®.
+We offer live-online classes, use-at-home resources, Feldenkrais information, public and professional workshops, and free materials to help you enjoy -and benefit from- the Feldenkrais Method®.

 The Feldenkrais Method offers a unique synthesis of biology, physics, neuroscience, and motor development, and is designed to interact with the brain’s neuroplasticity to benefit the body.
 It combines gentle movement with attention to improve many aspects of human comfort and function.
 By interacting with the brain’s naturally flexible, always-learning quality, Feldenkrais lessons can facilitate the development of new neurological pathways to expand our options for healthy posture, movement, musculoskeletal organization, and self-use.